Why build a healthy relationship?

 Relationships can be challenging.
 Relationships can also add to our quality of life and mental health.
-When we work to make our relationships healthy, we increase the chances that our relationships will add to, not take away from, our life enjoyment and fulfillment.
+When we work to make a relationship healthy, we increase the chances that our relationships will add to, not take away from, our life enjoyment and fulfillment.
 So, how can relationships work for us and not against us?
 Making relationships a positive in our lives means choosing wisely who you keep close to you, working hard to nurture healthy relationships, and learning effective communication skills.
 Below, you can read how those 3 broad ideas can be translated into five tips that can help you move toward more compatible relationships in your life.
 Keep in mind, these tips often work in conjunction with each other to be truly effective in building more effective relationships.
 Therapy is often a piece of the healthy relationship puzzle, as well.

 Tip #1 – Remember, We Are All Human

-Tip #2 – Consider Compatibility and Willingness
+Tip #2 for a Healthy Relationship – Consider Compatibility and Willingness

 While romantic books and movies, or even a certain 1970’s tune can make it seem like being “in love” is all that a successful marriage or relationship needs, it takes more.
 Love is a necessary, but not sufficient, component of a healthy relationship.
 While the Beatles assertion that “All You Need Is Love” made for a catchy tune, I wouldn’t say it is completely accurate.
 For healthy relationships, while you do need love, there must also be effort, compatibility, trust, communication, etc. What you specifically need in your relationship partly depends on you and what you and your partner need in the relationship.